foximaychik/noise_generator/README.md

 Perlin Noise Generator with seeds on Processing.

 ## Seeds and Trees
-On the same seed trees places will be the same.
+On the same seed trees locations and textures will be the same.

 ### How to change seeds?
 Change "seed" variable to your value (sb.pde).